Rifle Sophomore Alivia Yeager Stronger After Maxillofacial Surgery

 Dinsmore received the inaugural GARC Assistant Coach of the Year Award at the Conference Championships last February.

 "It was such a honor to receive this award, and I will continue to work hard throughout this next season to keep the team proud to have me as a coach," Dinsmore said.

 Dinsmore went to Morgantown as a walk-on student-athlete, earned a scholarship and was a four-year letterwinner.
 She took up competitive shooting while visiting Germany on a Congress-Bundestag Youth Exchange Scholarship.
 After falling in love with the sport, Dinsmore turned down a field hockey scholarship to pursue her new found love of shooting in college.

 She earned a Bachelor's of Science degree in Animal and Veterinary Sciences in 2008 and followed that with a Master's in Agriculture, Forestry and Consumer Sciences in 2010.
-Dinsmore is currently pursuing a Master's of Science in Exercise Science with an emphasis in Exercise Physiology and Pain Perception at Ole Miss.
+Dinsmorerecently completeda Master's of Science in Exercise Science with an emphasis in Exercise Physiology here at Ole Miss.